-(C3.1a) Does your organization use climate-related scenario analysis to inform its strategy?
+(C3.2) Does your organization use climate-related scenario analysis to inform its strategy?

 No, but we anticipate using qualitative and/or quantitative analysis in the next two years

-(C3.1c) Why does your organization not use climate-related scenario analysis to inform its strategy?
+(C3.2b) Why does your organization not use climate-related scenario analysis to inform its strategy?

-In 2018, TC Transcontinental concluded its 2016-2018 Corporate Social Responsibility plan, which was developed in 2015.
-This plan included energy efficiency and greenhouse gas emissions objectives for the Printing division, which were not science-based, but rather based on the operational reality of a consolidated business in a decreasing market.
-The 2019-2021 Corporate Social Responsibility plan, released in July 2019, is now more representative of the new reality of the transformed Corporation and its greenhouse gas reduction target includes both the Printing and Packaging divisions.
-Now that our activities have stabilized, TC Transcontinental will aim at linking GHG reduction targets to a globally-accepted science-based goal in the upcoming years.
+Amid our transformation, TC Transcontinental released its 2019-2021 Corporate Social Responsibility plan in July 2019.
+For the first time, this plan includes a greenhouse gas reduction target that covers both our Printing and Packaging divisions.
+Now that our activities have stabilized, TC Transcontinental will aim at linking GHG reduction targets to a globally accepted science-based goal in the upcoming years.
 This will provide us with a clear route to reduce greenhouse gas emissions.
 We also plan to incorporate elements required by the SASB and TCFD standards into our annual disclosures.